island-lang/island-lang.github.io/README.md

 	wait result1, result2

-	// This will only execute once both result1 and result receive a value print('Congratulations, we have new results!')
+	// This will only execute once both result1 and result receive a value print("Congratulations, we have new results!")
 	....
 ```